 How to properly store your E-bike for winter

-Fiber Grip comes highly recommended it is a carbon fibre assembly gel available at Amazon and can be used anywhere carbon parts are clamped.
-Great to use on your seatpost and handlebar stem.
+Fiber Grip comes highly recommended it is a carbon fiber assembly gel available at Amazon and can be used anywhere carbon parts are clamped.
+Great to use on your seat post and handlebar stem.

 After your chain and cassette are thoroughly dry, be sure to apply some good lube to both.
 Don't overdo it.
 A light coating will do.
 Here is a good lube to use from Amazon.

 The two next steps may be a little much for some people.
 It involves further dis-assembling your bike, cleaning, greasing and finally reassembling.

 It requires some mechanical skills and proper tools.
 If you don't feel comfortable doing this step maybe you should have a mechanical friend that can help or it may be best to bring it down to your local bike shop and get them to do it.
 For some people, this may be the best way to go.
 Here is the average cost to get your bike serviced by a professional.